Yes or No?

 We may be frighted of what people might think of us if we give the “wrong” answer.
 The truth is that most of us appreciate people being honest.
 We would prefer a “good” no to a “bad” yes.
 Wouldn’t you prefer someone being honest that, for example, an afternoon at an art gallery isn’t their type of thing, so no thanks, rather than someone who says yes and trails around like a moody teenager?

 So yes or no?
-Just make sure whichever answer you choose, you are true to yourself.
+Whichever answer you choose, have it come from the “why” and be true to yourself.